Not All Insects Are Bad

 Also called biological agents or beneficials, there are many species of bugs that gardeners want to attract to their garden.
 Beneficial garden bugs generally fall into three categories: predators, parasitoids and pollinators.
 Together, these bugs will not only remove the unwanted pests in your garden, but also help your plants and flowers grow.

 Predators are creatures that will eat the unwanted bugs in your garden.
 It would be great if these predators could eat the bed bugs, but this is a topic to be discussed later.
 Arguably the most popular garden predator is the red and black spotted ladybug or lady beetle.
 They feed mostly on aphids, though they will go after other soft bodied insects like chinch bugs and mites.
 Another highly predacious insect is the praying mantis.
 These striking insects feast on moths, crickets, grasshoppers and sometimes each other.
-Other predatory insects include centipedes, spiders, flies and some species of wasps.
+Other predatory insects according to wildlife attic damage experts include centipedes, spiders, flies and some species of wasps.

 Parasitoids are insects that lay eggs either in or on another host insect so that the hatching larva have a ready source of food.
 Parasitic wasps are an example of these types of beneficial bugs.
 While the phrase “parasitic wasp” sounds particularly gruesome, these wasps are tiny, and, for the most part, don’t sting.
 Their typical targets include various caterpillar and aphid species.